1 9 7 2 – 1 9 7 7 (Australia)

 Meanwhile, Elaine Lee as Vera Collins was destined to be unlucky with a long string of sexual partners.

-The series also served to introduce the first images of gay males on Australian screens via the relationship between young solicitor Don Finlayson and Dudley “Duddles” Butterfield.
+The series also served to introduce the first images of gay males on Australian screens – at a time when homosexuality was illegal across the country – via the relationship between young solicitor Don Finlayson and Dudley “Duddles” Butterfield.

 But there was much more to the series than just sex.
 In particular, there was a great deal of comedy, mostly centred around scatty concierge and queen of the malapropism, Dorrie Evans (“Why wasn’t I told?”).